Banno/banno-powerons/card-block-mgmt/card-block-mgmt-json-contract.md

 ## PROCESSDATA STATE

 ### Client Request  (PROCESSDATA)
-#### The member has made their selctions for the PowerOn to process
+#### The member has made their selections for the PowerOn to process

 ```json

 {